Ozempic Vagina Explained: What’s Real and What’s Not

 Let’s get this out of the way early.

+“Ozempic vagina” is not a recognized medical condition.
 It’s a slang term created online — similar to “Ozempic face” or “Ozempic butt” — used to describe changes some women notice after significant weight loss.

 There is no evidence that GLP-1 medications directly alter vaginal anatomy.